itz-nishant/-1915054-/Practical.md

 Enter an integer: 1001
 1001 is a palindrome.
 ```
-# 15.Program to Fibonacci Series
+# 15. Program to Fibonacci Series
 ```C
 #include <stdio.h>
 int main()